 3. What we accomplished in this paper

+We report a rare, direct, evolutionary comparison of recombination rate in females and males (or something like this).

 We quantify gwRR of both sexes, from 3 subspecies and outgroups.

 We use rare strains with a recent origin from multiple geographic locations of the species territory.